UCB-stat-159-s21/site/Hw/hw08-final-project.md

 than trying to translate R code line-by-line.

-You can use cryptorandom and permute, along with your implementations of hypergeometric confidence bounds from the previous homework assignment.
+You can use cryptorandom and permute, along with your implementations of hypergeometric confidence bounds from the previous homework assignment and any code we've provided from the class notebooks.

-Provide appropriate docstrings, unit tests, etc. Code should comply with PEP-8 and PEP-257.
+You must provide appropriate docstrings, unit tests, etc. Your code should comply with PEP-8 and PEP-257.

 We have provided a [toy Python package on Github](https://github.com/fperez/mytoy) to show you how to structure a repository to contain a minimally installable Python package with the basics.
 Feel free to copy the layout and basic `setup.py` file from that repo to get going.
 You may also find the blog post series [Creating an open source Python project from scratch](https://jacobtomlinson.dev/series/creating-an-open-source-python-project-from-scratch/) valuable.